bytecodealliance/wasmtime/cranelift/docs/ir.rst

 Indirect function calls use a signature declared in the preamble.

-.. autoinst:: call_indirect
-.. autoinst:: func_addr

 .. _memory:

 Memory
 ======

-Cranelift provides fully general :inst:`load` and :inst:`store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
+Cranelift provides fully general `load` and `store` instructions for accessing memory, as well as :ref:`extending loads and truncating stores
 <extload-truncstore>`.

 If the memory at the given address is not :term:`addressable`, the behavior of these instructions is undefined.
 If it is addressable but not :term:`accessible`, they :term:`trap`.

-.. autoinst:: load
-.. autoinst:: store

 There are also more restricted operations for accessing specific types of memory objects.

 Additionally, instructions are provided for handling multi-register addressing.

-.. autoinst:: load_complex
-.. autoinst:: store_complex

 Memory operation flags
 ----------------------